tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 		}
     }

-* Change to new state if required, code:
+* Change to a new state if required:

 ..  code-block:: csharp